TimDaiber/BallDodge/README.md

 ## Features
 Balls will spawn at certain times at certain positions of the canvas.
 None player ball collision is made done in a way that the player can not prepare for easily.
 Timer as score system.
 At certain times radius's of balls change.

 ## How to make the game better
+Certain features could be added like:
+Changing the acceleration of the balls at a certain time (Speed) Changing the color of the balls at certain time
+Making a ball invisible for a certain time (0.5 seconds)

+The code could be cleaned up by using an array of ball objects.
+This would also enable spawning an unlimited number of balls.
+Using arrays would also clean up some collision functions.
+(I mean making one collision function that would work with all the balls in the ball array).

+###Bugs